gordyay/python-oop-basics-school21/README.md

 2020-05-01 22:16:16,877 Calculating the counts of heads and tails

-* The second task is to write a method in the Research class that sends a message to a Slack channel using webhooks.
+* The second task is to write a method in the Research class that sends a message to a Telegram channel using webhooks.
 The message should contain: “The report has been successfully created” or “The report hasn’t been created due to an error”.
-Yeah, we know that you do not have admin rights to create a custom integration in the School workspace, but be creative, create your own Slack workspace!
 * In this exercise, config.py may have code in the global scope (for variables).
 * In this exercise, config.py and analytics.py do not have to contain the block if __name__ == ’__main__’.